 In the middle of every difficulty lies opportunity. ~ Albert Einstein

-I had a rocky year last year.
-I suspect a lot of readers are nodding in agreement; you may have had a tough one, as well.
-Well, one element of life we can certainly take for granted is that we’re going to hit roadblocks on our journey.
+I’ve had a few rocky years.
+I suspect a lot of readers are nodding in agreement; you may have weathered a few tough ones, as well.
+One element of life we can certainly take for granted is that we’re going to hit roadblocks on our journey.
 And when riding a rough patch, it can be impossible to see how anything about the situation could ever turn out well.
 Am I right?

 Well, it’s true at first, anyway.
 But when I look back, I recognize events threaded through the past I initially judged as “bad,” which turned out to be good … maybe even the best possible outcome.
 We’ve all found ourselves at one time or another in possession of a true gift that came disguised as something awful.

 That’s why we have to train ourselves to look for the upside every time our life is upside down.

 For example, can you can remember a time a Good Samaritan helped you out when you were in need?
 Perhaps someone came along during a difficult stretch and restored your faith, and it changed the course of your life for the better.
 Chances are in hindsight you see how an awful breakup taught you something you critically needed to learn.

 There are upsides to nearly every down, if we’re willing to look for them.

 Reality check #1: Yes, you can look for a silver lining

 If we want to have, do, or become more than we are, we must cultivate the ability to navigate loss, fear, and challenge, and not only find the strength to continue, but have faith that something great will come.